Pitbull (rapper): 2012–2013: Global Warming, Meltdown & Men in Black 3

 On October 7, 2011, RCA Music Group announced it was disbanding J Records along with Arista Records and Jive Records.
 With the shutdown, Pitbull (and all other artists previously signed to these three labels) would release future material on the RCA Records brand.

 On May 8, 2012, he collaborated with the Italian DJ Gabry Ponte for the song "Beat on My Drum".

 Pitbull's seventh studio album was titled "Global Warming" and released on November 16, 2012.
-Pitbull explained that the title reflected the fact that, much like the phenomenon of global warming, he's been around for a while but all of a sudden, people are paying attention.
+Pitbull explained that the title reflected the fact that, much like the phenomenon of global warming, he has been around for a while but all of a sudden, people are paying attention.
 The lead single from the album was "Get It Started" featuring singer Shakira.
 The third single was "Feel This Moment" featuring Christina Aguilera.

 The second single, entitled "Back in Time", was for the film Men in Black 3.
 It was the first lead single for the Men in Black franchise not performed by Will Smith.
 The song, which plays during the end credits but is not featured on the soundtrack album, samples "Love Is Strange" by Mickey & Sylvia.
 Pitbull supported the album with a world tour in the summer of 2013.

 In 2013, Pitbull released a diss track towards Lil Wayne called "Welcome 2 Dade County" shortly after Lil Wayne's rant on the Miami Heat.
 Pitbull made his film debut in Epic with a voice role of the character "Bufo".
 He embarked on the North American/Australian Summer Tour with Kesha to promote both their albums, which extends from May to November.